papasega/aims_cases_studies_finetuning_exam/README.md

 If you do not use it in the final Space, you must explain why and propose a better alternative.

+## Individual Differentiation Note

+Each student must add a short individual note to the project report.

+Recommended length: **half a page per student**.
+Maximum length: **one page per student**.

+The goal is to distinguish individual understanding inside a group project.
+Keep answers precise and technical.
+Do not write long paragraphs.

+Each student must answer:

+1. What exact part of the project did you implement or improve?
+Mention files, functions, notebooks, commits or experiments when possible.
+2. Which technical choice did you make, and what alternative did you reject?
+   Example: model size, LoRA rank, data source, evaluation metric, quantization, Space interface, guardrail.
+3. What problem or failure did you observe, and how did you diagnose it?
+   Example: overfitting, bad generation, memory issue, checkpoint failure, unsafe output, deployment error.
+4. How did you verify that your contribution works?
+Give one metric, one test, one screenshot, one command output, or one qualitative example.
+5. If you had one extra day, what would you improve first and why?

+During the final presentation, the instructor may ask one individual question based on this note.
+The group grade can be adjusted individually when a student cannot explain the part they claim to have contributed.

 ## Setup